 “The devastating scale of the catastrophe now forecast…is a direct result of the way we are currently treating the planet.”

 Pesticides and artificial fertilisers destroy and kill our soils, wildlife and us!
+Our waste plastic litters every ocean, ingested by sea mammals and birds!

 However, from the top down (governments, corporates, the world’s richest people) to the bottom up (that’s us!) we can ALL make change.
 Government change is slow, but we have buying power and that can force change at the top.

-Buy for need, not greed.Β Greed wastes YOUR money and creates waste.
+Buy for need, not greed.
+Greed wastes YOUR money and creates waste.

 We can stop buying pesticides.
 Learn to garden for nature, not against it.
 You’ll SAVE money and nature by not poisoning it.